Personal advertisement: History

 In the United States, women placing or answering personal ads were met with public disapproval and suspicion.
 This changed during the Civil War: soldiers and sailors placed personal ads to find correspondents, and for a woman to reply to these ads was considered a patriotic act.
 Many military men and their correspondents formed romantic relationships.

-In 1870, entrepreneur Leslie Fraser Duncan established the Matrimonial News in England, offering 40-word ads for six pence.
-The following year, Duncan opened offices in San Francisco and Kansas City, Missouri.
+In 1870, entrepreneur Leslie Fraser Duncan established the Matrimonial News in England, offering forty-word ads for six pence.
+In the following year Duncan opened offices in San Francisco and in Kansas City, Missouri.
 Publishing thousands of personal ads, Matrimonial News served for three decades to "promote marriage and conjugal felicity".
 Many ads included photographs.
 The cost to men for a forty-word ad was twenty-five cents; women's ads (also limited to forty words) were free; additional words cost one cent per word for both men and women.
 Replies to ads were routed through the Matrimonial News offices.
-By the 1890s, Matrimonial News was printing a large number of fake ads.
+By the 1890s Matrimonial News was printing a large number of fake ads.
 Between 1870 and 1900, at least twenty periodicals dedicated to personal ads had been launched in England.

 In 1885, a group of married Black women in Arizona Territory formed the Busy Bee Club to advertise for wives for Arizona miners, hoping to reduce violence in the mining camps and encourage Black women to move to the area.

 A unique magazine was established in England in 1898, Round-About.
 It was dedicated to "companionship" ads for people wishing to enter in correspondence with those of the opposite sex.
 Ads seeking companionship or correspondence, rather than strictly marriage, became more frequent in the early 20th century.
 The publisher of a popular magazine, The Link, was charged in 1921 for conspiring to corrupt public morals by "introducing men to men for unnatural and grossly indecent practices" as gay men were placing discreetly worded ads in The Link.

 In the United States, the number of personal ads decreased drastically during the 1930s through the 1950s, as dating became more common and acceptable, more men and women were attending college, and couples had greater mobility as cars were more available.
-In the 1960s, The Village Voice began publishing personal ads, and ads from swingers appeared in the San Francisco Chronicle in 1961.
+The Village Voice began publishing personal ads in the 1960s, and ads from swingers appeared in the San Francisco Chronicle in 1961.

 An advertisement from a 1948 issue of The Hobby Directory.
 Unable to advertise their orientation openly, gay men used coded references to interests such as theatre, interior decorating, and "photos of physical activities" to seek one another out.

 The earliest periodical used for gay personals was The Hobby Directory, established in 1946 by the National Association of Hobbyists for Men and Boys.
 The magazine consisted solely of personal ads, purportedly for members to "find hobby friends".
 The Hobby Directory was openly sold in craft stores.